 Visit number: 11

 The prisoners felt Parc was safe and called staff-prisoner relations ‘excellent’.
 They praised the jail’s support for families, and said in-cell phones, family days and evening visits, as well as a ‘family wing’ with a parenting programme, were all helpful here.
-They liked the kiosks on the wings, and praised time out of the cell and association opportunities.
+They liked the Touch-screen terminals, normally on the wings, which allow prisoners to deal with many ‘domestic’ issues, such as submitting “apps” and ordering “canteen” on the wings, and praised time out of cell and association opportunities.
 They called the range of offending behaviour programmes and educational & training opportunities ‘very good’, and gave the 7-day gym and gym staff an ‘excellent’ rating.
 They also highlighted support for older prisoners and veterans – and added that the food was ‘very good’ too.

-The managers and Director described ‘a positive and calm culture’.
+The managers and The term by which Governors are known in private sector prisons described ‘a positive and calm culture’.
 They agreed on all of the other groups’ points, and additionally pointed to a wider emphasis on decency and well-being that included excellent grounds and gardens, a ‘trauma informed’ workforce, and mindfulness training for both staff and prisoners.
-They especially praised screening, and the support provided by both staff and peers, for those with complex needs, inc..trans prisoners and those with learning disabilities.
+They especially praised screening, and the support provided by both staff and peers, for those with complex needs, including trans prisoners and those with learning disabilities.